 Ask your co-workers about different commute options.
 It could be BART or casual car pool; AC Transit or Company Bus, Highway or Amtrak, or a combination of them – carpool to work, BART back home.

 This google map makes it easy.
-We programmed to to give give you directions to our Pacific Union office in North Berkeley.
+We programmed it to give give you directions to our COMPASS office in North Berkeley.
 Change the destinations to be your job and one of your preferred neighborhoods, and “the google” will calculate commute times for you.

 Determine Your Target Price Range And Get Approved By A Lender